using System;

 // Stop video capturing

-For platforms like Android and iOS, a user needs to grant permission to access the camera devices.
+On Android and iOS, the user must grant permission to access camera devices.
 You can read more about requesting permissions in the Camera & Microphone docs section.

 Handling participants